Fredric Lieberman: History

 Fredric Lieberman was raised in New York and graduated from Fieldston High School in 1958.
 He attended the Eastman School of Music where he graduated with a Bachelors in Music with a focus in composition, musicology, and conducting.
-Lieberman continued his education by receiving a master's degree from the University of Hawaii at Manoa in Ethnomusicology.
+Lieberman continued his education by receiving a master's degree from the University of Hawaiʻi at Mānoa in Ethnomusicology.
 In 1968 he was given his Ph.D. in music with an emphasis in ethnomusicology from the University of California, Los Angeles.
-Through the years he has taught at Brown, the University of Washington, and eventually settled at the University of California, Santa Cruz.
+Through the years he has taught at Brown University, the University of Washington, and eventually settled at the University of California, Santa Cruz.

 Lieberman co-wrote three books with Mickey Hart and was a consultant for him on various projects.
 One of these, Planet Drum: A Celebration of Percussion and Rhythm, also co-written by D.A.
 Sonneborn, examines rhythm's role in cultural traditions and considers the primal percussion experience of the "Big Bang.".

 He also co-wrote with Leta E. Miller, Lou Harrison (2006); a study of the life and career of Lou Harrison (1917–2003), and he also wrote Chinese music: An annotated bibliography (1979).

 Lieberman also started and was CEO of his own company named Music Forensics in which he consulted with attorneys and musicians over copyright laws.

 Lieberman died on May 4, 2013, due to cardiac arrest.